jooby-project/jooby/md/working-with-data.md

 }
 ```

+In order to support multiples view engine, a view engine is allowed to throw a ```java.io.FileNotFoundException``` when a template can't be resolved it.
+This gives the chance to the next view resolver to load the template.

 There is no much to say about views & engines, any other detail or documentation should be provided in the specific module (mustache, handlebars, freemarker, etc.).